 Mississippi University for Women will consider for admission all qualified applicants.
-MUW does not discriminate on the basis of race, color, religion, gender, age, sexual orientation, national origin, disability, or veteran status.
+MUW does not discriminate on the basis of race, color, ethnicity, religion, gender, pregnancy, age, sexual orientation, gender identity, genetic status, national origin, disability, veteran status, or any other status protected by state or federal law.